senzing-garage/sz-sdk-go-mock/README.md

 The Senzing `g2-sdk-go-mock` packages enable Go programs to simulate calling Senzing library functions.
 The `g2-sdk-go-mock` implementation of the [g2-sdk-go](https://github.com/Senzing/g2-sdk-go)
-interface does not require the Senzing libraries to be installed.
+interface does not require the Senzing C libraries to be installed.

 Other implementations of the [g2-sdk-go](https://github.com/Senzing/g2-sdk-go)